bertronika/copris/README.md

 Furthermore, apart from already-defined variables, numerical values can be included in text.
-They must be written out in the same way as variables - prefixed with a dollar sign, and, if specifing a multitude of them, separated by white spaces.
+They must be written out in the same way as variables - prefixed with a dollar sign, and, if specifying a multitude of them, separated by white spaces.
 They must be in either decimal, octal or hexadecimal notation, as they would be in a printer feature file.

 Lastly, comments can be passed in text.
 They again consist of a dollar sign, which is then